odin1982/spring/README.md

 * @Controller: 	Indica que la clase define un Spring MVC Controller.
 * @Repository:	Indica que la clase define u data repository.
 * @Service:		Indica que a clase define un servicio.

+# AOP
+## Advice
+	The job of an aspect is an advice
+### Kind of advice
+	* Before = 	The advice functionality takes place before the advised method is invoked.
+	* After =	The advice functionality takes place after the advised method completes, regardless of the outcome.
+	* After-returning = The advice functionality takes place after the advised method successfully completes.
+	* After-throwing = The advice functionality takes place after the advised method throws an exception.
+	* Around = The advice wraps the advised method, providing some functionality before and after the advised method is invoked.